-The local descriptor obtained by concatenating φ and θ histograms (H3DGrad) has therefore size $3\times3\times2\times(8+4)=216$.
-There is no need to re-orient the 3D neighborhood, since rotational invariance, typically required in object detection and recognition, is not desirable in the action classification context.
+The local descriptor obtained by concatenating $\phi$ and $\theta$ histograms (H3DGrad) has therefore size $3 \times 3 \times 2 \times (8+4) = 216$ .
+There is no need to reorient the 3-D neighborhood, since rotational invariance, typically required in object detection and recognition, is not desirable in the action classification context.
 This approach is much simpler to compute than those proposed in [22] and [23].
-In particular, in [22] the histogram is normalized by the solid angle value to avoid distortions due to the polar coordinate representation (instead of quantizing separately the two orientations as in our approach), moreover the size of the descriptor is 2048; in [23] the 3D gradient vector is projected on the faces of a platonic solid.
-In this latter approach requires additional parameter tuning, to optimize the selection of the solid used for the histogram computation and whether to consider the orientations of its faces or not.
-Differently from [25] our 12-bin H3DGrad descriptor models the dynamic appearance of the three-dimensional region used for its computation, instead of being a 4-bin 2D histogram cumulated over time.
-A comparison between our H3DGrad descriptor and the other HOG features (i.e. [22], [23], [25]) is reported in Table I, in terms of both accuracy and feature computation time.
+In particular, in [22], the histogram is normalized by the solid angle value to avoid distortions due to the polar coordinate representation (instead of quantizing separately the two orientations as in our approach), moreover the size of the descriptor is 2048; in [23], the 3-D gradient vector is projected on the faces of a platonic solid.
+This latter approach requires additional parameter tuning to optimize the selection of the solid used for the histogram computation and whether to consider the orientations of its faces or not.
+Differently from [25], our 12-bin H3DGrad descriptor models the dynamic appearance of the 3-D region used for its computation, instead of being a 4-bin 2-D histogram cumulated over time.
+A comparison between our H3DGrad descriptor and the other HOG features (i.e., [22], [23], [25]) is reported in Table I, in terms of both accuracy and feature computation time.